WyattJordan/dotfiles/README.md

 3. Only track desired files
    	dotgit config --local status.showUntrackedFiles no

-4. Find files that will be replaced
+4. Find files that will be deleted and reset them dotgit checkout dotgit reset HEAD <each file listed by checkout>
-	dotgit checkout

-5. Make a new branch to backup this computer's original files, add and commit
+5. Now those files will be listed as "modified" and can be saved on a new branch
+       dotgit add <each file to save, same ones as before>
        dotgit checkout -b _computername_
-	dotgit add _all files that would be overwritten_
        dotgit commit -m "saving original files"

-8. Now load the files in this repo
-   dotgit checkout master
+8. Now load the files in this repo by deleting the commit just made for the original files dotgit checkout master dotgit reset --soft HEAD~1

+The final condition of this repo is that it now has the original machines files saved on a seperate branch and the files from this repo currently checked out.

 Original tutorial here: https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b